Every Event is a Greenfield Build

 Pre-event Planning

-We review the site plan, identify coverage zones and map out where each network segment needs to reach.
-We run a cellular signal survey at the venue (or use historical data from previous events at the same site) to determine which carriers offer the best coverage.
-We select the hardware, pre-configure every device in our workshop and load Alchemy SIMs with the required data allowances.
+Start with the site plan.
+Identify coverage zones and map where each network segment needs to reach.
+Run a cellular signal survey at the venue (or use historical data from previous events at the same site) to determine which carriers offer the best coverage.
+Select hardware, pre-configure every device in our workshop and load Alchemy SIMs with the required data allowances.

 Build Day